serraict/dremio-firebird-connector/README.md

 # Dremio ARP Firebird Connector

-❌ not verified
+⚠️ this connector needs testing and should not be considered production-ready.

-## Building and Installation
+## Installation

 1. Download the [latest release jar from Github](https://github.com/serraict/dremio-firebird-connector/releases/)''
 2. Take the resulting .jar file in the target folder and put it in the `/dremio/jars` folder in Dremio'